JanssenProject/jans/docs/casa/plugins/cert-authn.md

 - Enroll an additional certificate
 - Attempt to enroll an already enrolled certificate
 - Attempt to enroll an expired certificate
-- Attempt to enroll an invalid certificate if you have one at hand (as in the NIST PKI certs), or a certificate issued with a certificate chain that is different to the chain currently configured for the `cert-authn` Agama project
+- Attempt to enroll an invalid certificate if you have one at hand (as in the NIST PKI certs), or a certificate issued with a certificate chain that is different from the chain currently configured for the `cert-authn` Agama project

 ## Authentication